jaystack/corp-check-rest/rules-README.md

 ### NpmScores rules

-That provides the `popularity`, `quality` and `maintance` scores.
-The final score of the `npmScores` is calculated by weighted average.
+This provides the `popularity`, `quality` and `maintenance` scores.
+The final value of the `npmScores` is calculated using weighted average.

 The property set is: